conduitio-labs/conduit-connector-kinesis/README.md

 If given a partition key go template, the key will be generated from the given template, with the record data as the main data context.

+The destination supports multicollection mode, where the kinesis stream name is determined at runtime, based on the `opencdc.collection` metadata field or a given go template.
+If no stream name is found, the destination will output a stream not found error.

 ### Configuration